Elepover/pmcenter/README.md

 ## Disclaimer

 The program is licensed under Apache License _(Version 2.0.
 Dependencies are licensed under MIT License)_ and comes with **ABSOLUTELY NO WARRANTY**.
-By using the program in any way, you acknowledge and confirm that the developer of the program is **NOT RESPONSIBLE** for service outage, data loss or any other rare unlisted incident caused by the program.
+By using the program in any way, you acknowledge and confirm that the developer of the program is **NOT RESPONSIBLE** for service outage, data loss or any other rare unlisted incident caused by the program or any of its related code.